 As these Jewish rituals grow and evolve, we’re delighted to explore the possibilities with you.

 Planning a Bris or Simchat Bat?
 Rabbi Miriam is available to officiate and is happy to recommend the right mohel (male) or mohelet (female) to perform your son’s bris, including those who are sensitive to the needs of same-sex, interfaith, or intercultural families.
-Reach out to Rabbi Miriam to learn more.
+Book an appointment with Rabbi Miriam to learn more.